 Ultimately, though, it’s still important to understand how frame rates work in Resolve so that you can control the final product of your video.
 Having new tools like Speed Warp are helpful, but they’re of little use if not implemented appropriately.
 For example, in a professional setting, if you ignore our previous steps of organizing and matching mixed frame rates, and are just counting on Speed Warp to every other clip, this will probably slow down your project to an unacceptable level, especially on 4K+ footage.
 Just like every tool, we need to understand when to use it and when to use alternatives.

-In the next edition of this series, we’ll discuss how to use all of these new process and settings in a proxy workflow.
-Check back soon for Part 4!
+In the next edition of this series, we’ll discuss how to use all of these new processes and settings in a proxy workflow.
+Check out Part 4.